 If you watch sports, the last thing you want to see is a huge tab at the end of a game.
 You can remedy that with the large portions at TAP Vegas and with the game day specials on beer and appetizers.
-If you aren't that hungry, split the pastrami burger with a couple of people.
+If you aren't that hungry, split the Captan's Burger with a couple of people.

-A cocktail under the sun in the middle of the day is a great way to take advantage of happy hour specials at Nine Fine Irishmen at New York-New York Hotel.
-Grab traditional Irish favorites or pub staples like onion rings or mac and cheese and watch the crowds stroll by.
+Take advantage of happy hour specials in the middle of the day at Nine Fine Irishmen at New York-New York Hotel.
+Grab traditional Irish favorites or pub staples like onion rings or mac and cheese while watching the crowds stroll by.

-If you are in Downtown and have a craving for a snappy, flavorful hot dog, then stop into American Coney Island Hot Dog at the D Hotel.
-While the dogs qualify as cheap as they are under $5.00, you might need more than one to feel satisfied.
+If you are in Downtown and have a craving for a flavorful hot dog, then stop into American Coney Island Hot Dog at the D Hotel.
+While the dogs qualify as "cheap," you may need more than one to feel satisfied.

-The happy hour specials are hard to beat the Yard House at the LINQ or Town Square.
-The portions are ample, and the beer selection is enormous.
-Bonus: If you just need a slice while sightseeing there is a good chance that you will walk right by Flour and Barley at the LINQ.
+The happy hour specials are hard to beat at the Yard House in the LINQ or Town Square.
+The portions are ample, and the beer selection is more than substantial.
+Bonus: If you just need a slice of pizza while sightseeing there is a good chance that you will walk right by Flour and Barley at the LINQ.

-The lunch special of a couple of tacos and a beer at Taqueria Canonita essentially comes with a free side of the view of the gondolas at the Venetian.
+The lunch special of a couple of tacos and a beer at Taqueria Canonita comes with a side of views: the gondolas at the Venetian.

 If you need a cheap, quick meal Subway sandwich does it right.
 Planet Hollywood, Showcase mall and Casino Royale each have a spot when the needs for something familiar strikes.

 Order wisely at La Cave at Wynn, and it can be cheap.
-The onion soup with puff pastry and gruyère cheese is both filling and not a budget buster.
-You get the bonus great atmosphere even if you are trying to save money.
+They offer a limited happy hour menu from 3 to 6 p.m. daily with discounted appetizers.
+Or, at dinner, the French onion soup with puff pastry and gruyère cheese is both filling and not a budget buster.
+Bonus: you get the great atmosphere all while saving money.

-Margarita, ceviche and plenty of dancing— Carlos 'n Charlies at the Flamingo is the cheapest party on the strip.
-Just don't have too many tequila shots or the price can go up fast.
+Margaritas, ceviche and plenty of dancing— Carlos 'n Charlie's at the Flamingo is a cheap, fun party on the strip.
+Just don't have too many tequila shots or the price will go up fast.

-Ri Ra is the spot for fish and chips and beer.
-You’ll want to split the entrée and order an extra beer.
+Rí Rá is the spot for fish and chips and beer.
+We recommend splitting the sizeable entrée and ordering an extra beer.

-Seafood fans get a lot of lobster for the money at Lobster ME.
+Seafood fans get a lot of lobster for their money at Lobster ME.
 Soup and salad is an option for those not craving a roll, and there are fantastic beer specials each day.